Most cases of

 Your doctor may recommend

-related to atopic dermatitis flares.
+allergy testing to find out what might be causing your atopic dermatitis.
 Allergy testing is most helpful for people

 If a specific allergen is